HELP RECOVERY EFFORTS FOR THOSE IN CARIBBEAN COMMUNITIES AFFECTED BY HURRICANE MELISSA:

 Some of the impacts of this document along with other WEF stormwater projects have been

-• funding for Stormwater Centers of Excellence,
+• Funding for Stormwater Centers of Excellence,

 • Atlas 14 update approved through the Bipartisan Infrastructure Law, and